Ysilven/animepahe-auto-download-script/README.md

 > This is a JavaScript automation script for animepahe.(ru|org|com), not a batch downloader.
 It’s compatible with any Tampermonkey-supported browser (e.g., Chrome, Firefox, Safari, Brave) on all devices.
 For mobile, use a browser like Kiwi Browser that supports Chrome extensions for Tampermonkey.

-> can automate multiple download links simultaneously.
+> automate multiple download links simultaneously.

 #### Prerequisites